Basavaraj8143/API-Whisperer-/README.md

 The embeddings/ directory stores vector representations for efficient similarity search.
-The output/ directory contains generated files and logs. config.py centralizes all configuration settings for easy management. rag_pipeline.py implements the Retrieval-Augmented Generation system for enhanced AI responses.
+The output/ directory contains generated files and logs. config.py centralizes all configuration settings for easy management. rag_pipeline.py implements the Retrieval-Augmented Generation system for enhanced AI responses